Favourites

 (2017, Villeneuve)

-.
+Call me a heretic, but I prefer the sequel to the (constantly revised) original (1982).
+The world-building of the new film has greater structure and depth, while the holographic character Joy is (IMO!) far more attractive than the limpid Rachel in the original.
 Of course Ryan Gosling is as wooden as ever, but the other actors do their jobs well.
-The film also looks and sounds fantastic in 4K-HDD, and love how they still included some Hungarian dialogue as the far out
+The film also looks and sounds fantastic in 4K–UHD, and love how they still included some Hungarian dialogue as the far out future street–slang

 Brief Encounter